sorry-cypress/sorry-cypress/README.md

 ##### S3 Driver

-The driver generates upload URLs for S3 buckets.
+The driver generates upload URLs for S3 bucket.
 To enable it, set in `.env`:

 ```
 SCREENSHOTS_DRIVER="../screenshots/s3.driver"